Tuition and Financial Assistance FAQ

 What happens if I miss the deadline?

-Failure to adhere to the February 15, 2018 deadline for new families or April 15, 2018 deadline for returning families may jeopardize your child’s financial aid award.
+Failure to adhere to the February 15, 2019 deadline for new and returning families may jeopardize your child’s financial aid award.
 Rocky Hill’s financial aid budget is finite, and therefore it is vital that you complete all portions of the financial aid application before your deadline.
 Rocky Hill cannot guarantee any financial aid award to a family that does not meet their deadline, including returning families.

 What if I am filing for a tax extension?